ramonpeter/elsa/README.rst

    ./get_datasets.sh

-This prepares and/or downloads the datasets into the 'datasets' folder.
+This prepares and/or downloads the datasets into the **datasets** folder.